-Here’s a tricky one for you, you meet the man of your dreams (hell anyone’s dreams!) in a coffee shop.
-One thing leads to another, and you find yourself engrossed in conversation with the said young man despite being promised to another, far more dull fella.
-However, this random meeting leads no further until the man appears mysteriously at your father’s side.
+Here’s a tricky one for you, you meet the man of your dreams (hell, anyone’s dreams!) in a coffee shop.
+One thing leads to another, and you soon find yourself engrossed in conversation with the said young man even though you are promised to another far more dull fellow.
+But on departing each others company, the random meeting leads no further until the man appears mysteriously at your father’s side.
 But, unlike your first meeting, he now carries a mysterious air and the emotional wonder of a child.
 And even more strange, he follows your father wherever he goes; one part mentor and one part mentee.

 Now, what you don’t know is that the strange boyish man in your presence is, in fact, death.
-That’s right death!.
+That’s right, death!
 Unfortunately, the man you met in the coffee shop didn’t look twice while crossing the road on leaving (a fatal mistake).
-But, death saw an opportunity for life, stealing the sexy guys body, its mission to experience love.
+But, death saw an opportunity for life by stealing the sexy guy’s body, with a mission to experience love.
 At this point, most sane people would run a mile, but death has a plan to have his wicked way with Susan.
 A project that involves a secret deal with her father (Anthony Hopkins); with death allowing the gorgeous coffee shop boy (Brad Pitt) to come back if Hopkins takes his place.

-Of course, Susan knows nothing of this plan; if she did, she wouldn’t enter into romantic liaisons with someone who is actually dead.
+Of course, Susan knows nothing of this plan; she wouldn’t enter into romantic liaisons with someone dead if she did, would she?
 And even when poor Susan finds out, Brad Pitt’s smouldering good looks prove more irresistible than the love she has for her father.
 But, one thing is for sure, Susan’s life would have been so much simpler if she had remained single.

 The Loved Ones (2009)

 Do you remember those innocent school days of romance and making-out behind the bike sheds?
-Well, The Loved Ones is about to pour petrol over all those memories, before dancing around the roaring fire.
-In fact, if there’s one defining film that will have you thanking the heavens for single life, it’s this one.
-Its grisly Aussie tale of sexual obsession, psycho parents and lobotomies, enough to have you regurgitating the love heart shaped chocolates you just scoffed.
+Well, The Loved Ones is about to pour petrol over all those memories before dancing around the roaring fire.
+If there’s one film that will have you thanking the heavens for single life, it’s this one.
+After all, it’s a gruesome Aussie tale of sexual obsession, psycho parents and lobotomies.
+If that’s not enough to have you regurgitating your heart-shaped chocolates, I don’t know what is!

 Sean Byrne’s movie is a hidden gem and a deliciously twisted one at that.
-The traditional high school prom turned on its head in a blaze of blood, drills and trauma.
-With the quiet and edgy Lola Stone finally finding her perfect date in the form of Brent (Xavier Samuel).
-However, as dates go this one is more than a bit strained.
+The traditional high school prom turned on its head in a blaze of blood, drills and trauma, with the quiet and edgy Lola Stone finally finding her perfect date in the form of Brent (Xavier Samuel).
+However, this date is more than a bit strained.
 After all, no date should start with ropes, nails and paper hats.
 So hit the lights, pour a drink and thank god there isn’t a deranged teenage serial killer watching your every move.